aberlanas/SMX-SOX/Unit02-Software-and-Updates/Unit02-Task-01-MSI-Files.md

 # Step 03 : Configuration for Scite

+## Previous step

+* Install FiraCode font in Windows.
+* Install OpenSans font in Windows.
+* Install Roboto font in Windows.
+* Install Mozilla Firefox.

+## The task

 Using the Scite User Properties File, configure the Scite for:

-* Use a Monospaced font in code.
+* Use a Monospaced FiraCode font in `code` of the same size.
+* Use a OpenSans or Roboto font in *Comments* of the same size.
 * Show always the line numbers.
 * Show always the spaces and tabs.
+* Show always the toolbar.
 * Open the Open-File dialog with the filter "All files" by default.
+* Configure for open the firefox when you *compile* an `.html` file.
 * Let the teacher know when you have it.

 # What I need to upload to Aules?

-In a tar.gz or zipfile, you must upload:
+In a `tar.gz` or zipfile, you must upload:

-- the file `scite-log.txt` created.
+- The file `scite-log.txt` created.
-- the Scite User Properties file.
+- The Scite User Properties file.